With a new road construction season underway, Kenosha County urges drivers to slow down and pay attention in work zones.

 - Expect the unexpected in work zones.
 Speed limits may be reduced, traffic lanes may be changed, and people and vehicles may be working near the road.

 - Slow down.
-A vehicle traveling 60 mph travels 88 feet per second, and the faster you you go, the longer it takes to stop.
+A vehicle traveling 60 mph travels 88 feet per second, and the faster you go, the longer it takes to stop.

 - Give yourself room.
 Rear-end collisions are the most common work zone crashes, so do not tailgate.